A quick guide on In-game known issues and How to deal with them

 Section 4: One-time rematchable

 Connection and device stability can be tricky to guarantee during the whole match.
-This is why lag attributed to the individual player’s device or connection, and not to a bug listed elsewhere on this list—or simultaneous lag-related bugs on this list—may be grounds for a rematch, but only once during the tournament .
+This is why lag attributed to the individual Competitor’s device or connection, and not to a bug listed elsewhere on this list—or simultaneous lag-related bugs on this list—may be grounds for a rematch, but only once during the tournament .
 After that, the Competitor must change their device/provide a better connection or accept future results as they are.
 We strive to maintain a level playing field for all competitors, but we must also be respectful of everyone’s time and effort.
 Permitting an individual to repeatedly hold up a tournament due to the shortcomings of their own device or connection is unfair to the other competitors that have brought the tools required to battle effectively.

 Several freezes happening during the battle